slyval/guidelines/SAP Commerce/Commerce Conventions.md

 			Examples: AddressService, AddressDao, AddressFacade

 #### Implementations
-After defining an interface, implementations should be created to implement the contract defined by the interface.
+After defining an interface, implementations should be created to implement the contract defined by a given interface.
 Impentations can also be created without directly implementing an interface but extending or inheriting from an existing implementation.
 When creating an implementation the following must be followed: